 Classes with zero-credit hour components must have unique association numbers for the lecture sections, and an association of 9999 for the labs or drills if you want those component sections to be taken with any lecture section.
 Exceptions to this would be for those lecture sections you want tied to a specific drill or lab component section; in this case, it is acceptable to duplicate the class association between the lecture and the component.

 Changing Class Component Types

 When changes for the component types of a class are needed, it must be changed on Course Catalog first.
 For example, a previously listed class with the component of lecture (LEC) now needs to be listed as a seminar (SEM).
 Discrepancies between component type on the Schedule of Classes and on Course Catalog will prevent the ability to create a grade roster for the class.
-Please notify Karen Turner or Lisa Kulczak if you need a component changed.
+Please notify the curriculum management team if you need a component changed.